CREATING BEAUTIFUL SMILES WITH

 After your root canal, you will schedule a follow-up exam so that the dentist can monitor the healing of the surrounding tissue.
 Unless a crown is put into place, it's recommended that you avoid chewing hard foods with that particular tooth.
 Beyond that, you should be able to go right back to brushing and flossing regularly and see your dentist as recommended.

-If you feel that you should see the dentist about a possible root canal or because of tooth pain, call our office at Seneca Dental located in Seattle and make an appointment to see one of our dentists.
+If you feel that you should see the dentist about a possible root canal or because of tooth pain, call our office at Capitol Hill Seattle Dentist and make an appointment to see one of our dentists.
 If you're experiencing pain or discomfort or are worried that your damaged tooth should be looked at, don't wait to call us.
 The faster you schedule your appointment, the faster we can help.
 Remember, waiting can only make it worse.